surifirstpin/biplus_documentation/docs/DataRun.md

 |   ###,###.000         |  #M |
 |   ###.###,o           |  |

-- **Currency** you can The following are the currency formats supported by AcuBi  $,   ₹  ,   €  ,  £.
+- **Currency** you can check the field valuyes of the measure by applying different currency formats supported by AcuBi  $,   ₹  ,   €  ,  £.

 ## SQL Query